pudly/schmopera-hugo/content/articles/otsl.md

 If I'm to pick a favourite, I'm torn between the three actually fantastic new operas in the _New Works_ showcase, and the 1940s gem by William Grant Still, _Highway 1, U.S.A._ Both productions fit perfectly with OTSL's mission to champion new works and be a part of opera's future; I love when a great cause comes with great discoveries, too.

 _Highway 1, U.S.A._ draws us in with its excellent cast, headlined by baritone [Will Liverman](/spotlight-on-will-liverman/) and soprano [Nicole Cabell](/talking-with-singers-nicole-cabell/).
 Right away I was pulled into the story, which as far as opera plots go, starts off fairly conflict-free; usually when I'm pulled in, it's because of the artists.
-Liverman and Cabell show a natural warmth for each other as Bob and Mary; they play a married couple who love and respect each other, and Mary shows her love by setting high standards for Bob and his brother, Nate (Christian Mark Gibbs).
+Liverman and Cabell show a natural warmth for each other as Bob and Mary; they play a married couple who love and respect each other, and Mary shows her love by setting high standards for Bob and his troubled brother, Nate (Christian Mark Gibbs).

 Still's score is gorgeous, a mix of luscious sounds and matter-of-fact text setting.
-Liverman shines in his heroic baritone moments,
+Liverman shines in his heroic top range, delivering crisp English text that sounds easy; Cabell shows a thousand colours with her voice, joking and pleading and loving with her soprano.
+And interestingly, there's a clear distinction between Liverman's baritone and Christian Mark Gibbs as Nate; next to Liverman's warmth, Gibbs has an extra edge to his sound that

+The production works for me.

 Schicchi